mattdturner/E3SM_Testing/README.md

   - This script is mainly for my own personal use.
   - It takes a few different arguments, such as <compiler> <bfb|nobfb> <debug|nodebug> <pem|nopem> <pet|nopet> <all> <opt|noopt>
   - It will auto-detect the server that it is being run on, and populate the necessary info for running jobs (queue names, accounts, baseline directories, etc.)
+  - For bit-for-bit tests (comparing to baseline), it will check to ensure baseline directory exists prior to running the test.

   - For example, to run optimized and bit-for-bit tests w/ the Intel compiler:
     `./MPAS_E3SM_testsuite.sh opt bfb intel`